 if the STA is a non-AP STA affiliated with the non-AP MLD that has performed ML setup with an AP MLD, and a link is set up between the non-AP STA affiliated with the non-AP MLD and an AP affiliated with the AP MLD, then the BSSID is set to the MAC address of the AP affiliated with the AP MLD.

+For a Control or a Management frame sent by a mesh STA affiliated with the MLD with Address 1 field set to a group address (if allowed as described in 9.3.1 (Control frames) and 9.3.3 ((PV0) Management frames)), the value of the Address 2 field, the Address 3 field (if present) in the MAC header of the frame shall be set as defined in 9.3.1 (Control frames) and 9.3.3 ((PV0) Management frames).

+For a Data frame sent by a mesh STA affiliated with the MLD with Address 1 field set to group address, the value of Address 2 field, the Address 3 field and Address 4 field (if present) in the MAC header of the frame shall be set as described in 9.3.5 (Frame addressing in an MBSS).

 9.3.5 Frame addressing in an MBSS